-Having practised for 30 years, I know that there are certain misconceptions about drafting commercial agreements:
+Having practised for over 25 years, I know that there are certain misconceptions about drafting commercial agreements:

 - All that a lawyer does to produce an agreement is just take a precedent off the shelf and insert the names and addresses of the parties.
 In the area of intellectual property (“IP”) agreements, it couldn’t be further from the truth.
 Apart from a few exceptions, most IP agreements eg licences, distribution agreements, software agreements etc, involve several hours of legal work.
 They are bespoke agreements, specifically tailored to the client’s requirements.
 Although a lawyer may base the agreement on existing agreements, the new agreement has to be drafted for the new situation.
 This involves talking to the client to find out what they want in their agreement, conceptualising the new agreement, choosing from a range of clauses and amending them, free hand drafting new clauses and checking the final product.